fractalcactus/git_workshops/altering-history/altering-history-exercises.md

 remove `.DS_Store` from the previous commit, without altering the commit message.

 ### 3. Alter any commit message
-change the second commit message from "feat: add fitignore" to "feat: add gitignore"
+change the third commit message from "feat: add fitignore" to "feat: add gitignore"

 ### 4. Merge commits together
 Merge all the work in the last three commits into one commit, with the message "feat: add a styled homepage"